Care to guess? Go ahead, guess…

 Let him know right from the get-go that what might have been acceptable at his old home no longer carries any weight with you.

 The sooner he knows you mean business, the easier it will be to train him going forward.
-Of course, depending on how well he was trained before, the beginning may be rough, but he'll get it eventually.
+Of course, the beginning may be rough, depending on how much training he received before, but he'll get it eventually.

 And don't forget the goodies!
 Heap on the praise and dole out the treats when your Glechon finally masters a new trick and obeys you as he should.